jorgeMFS/HYMET/README.md

 conda install -c bioconda hymet
 ```

 After installation, you will need to download the reference databases as described in the [Reference Sketched Databases](#reference-sketched-databases) section.
+The executable `hymet-config` and the main pipeline command `hymet` can now be executed from any directory; runtime data are stored in a writable location (see [Runtime Directories](#runtime-directories)).

 ### 2. Clone the Repository